lumo-tech/lumo/README.md

     - **Distributed Training:** Also supports multiple training acceleration frameworks, unified abstraction, and easy switching at any time.
 - More utilities...
+- **Type Hint:** Support as much as possible for modern IDE's auto-completion.

 ![lumo-framework](./images/lumo-intro.png)